 Shipping containers have become one of the cheapest and most popular ways to build off grid homes.
-While a shipping container could be sunk into the ground and filled with water to create a homemade swimming pool, the containers could not support being submerged completely underground when empty, without substantial structural reinforcements.
+While a shipping container could be sunk into the ground and filled with water to create a homemade swimming pool, the containers cannot support being submerged completely underground when empty, without substantial structural reinforcements.

 The containers are 8 feet wide by 8 feet tall and come in two typical lengths, 20- and 40-foot long.
 The average price of a 40-foot-long shipping container is about $2,500 and $4,000.